debtdao/pools/README.md

 ### Tips

+1. Must redeploy contracts with `boa.load` for code changes to take affect.
-1. dont overwrite variables in the repl.
+2. Dont overwrite variables when redeploying in the REPL.
    This sequenece of commands will fail because the `asset` you are minting and approving to is different han the `asset` in the Pool contract.

 ```
 $ >>>>> asset = boa.load('tests/mocks/MockERC20.vy', 'An Asset To Lend', 'LEND', 18)
 $ >>>>> pool = boa.load('contracts/DebtDAOPool.vy', admin, asset, 'Dev Testing', 'TEST', [0,0,0,0,0,0])

 $ >>>>> asset = boa.load('tests/mocks/MockERC20.vy', 'An Asset To Lend', 'LEND', 18)

 $ >>>>> asset._mint_for_testing(admin, mint_amount, sender=admin)
 $ >>>>> asset.approve(pool, mint_amount, sender=admin)
 $ >>>>> pool.deposit(mint_amount, admin, sender=admin)
 ```

-2. Must redeploy contracts with `boa.load` for code changes to take affect

 ## Testing
+Because Ape and Boa are both experimetal software and take long af to run tests, we still use Foundry as our primary testing suite to ensure no bugs in our python tech stack.
+We maintain a full test suite in Ape and Boa because 1) we prefer it 2) to help find bugs and improve the software.
+Both testing suites should have full testing parity

+`forge test -vvv`
 `ape test --network=::foundry --cache-clear -v INFO`

 # Docs